timfong888/digital-garden-template/src/site/notes/Bible Study 1/Day 1 - Why have a marriage habit?.md

 And one of those is something that we do daily.
 So there's a habit that's daily, but specifically around our marriage, long before we have the problems.
 So I'll go into a little more detail in the next episode around what makes content great for this daily habit.

-In a perfect environment without kids and work, Adam and Eve messed up their marriage.

-They took their eyes off of God.

-And fell into temptation.

-That same sin runs through every married couple who must also contend with a fallen, wicked world.

-So....habits?

 > [!NOTE] ‭‭Psalm‬ ‭119‬:‭97‬-‭98‬ ‭ESV‬‬
 > “Oh how I love your law!
 It is my meditation all the day.
 Your commandment makes me wiser than my enemies, for it is ever with me.”